rendleyhq/docs.rendleysdk.com/concepts.md

 ## Library

 The [Library](/getting-started/library.md) is the asset store.
 Every image, video, audio file, font, effect, filter, transition, and subtitle source goes in here before a clip can reference it.
-Media is content-hashed, so duplicates are deduplicated automatically.
+Media is content-hashed, making assets easy to identify while preventing duplicate storage.

 ### MediaData